Skip to main content

 “I came geared up for this program because it was going to help my nonprofit, but it helped everything.
 It helped me as a person.
 All avenues of my life got better.
 And when a leader gets better, everyone wins.”

 “We all had busy and demanding jobs, but we always helped each other,” she says.
 “If one person was behind on the reading one week, then we’d catch them up.
-We worked together to make sure everyone was on top of everything.
-For our capstone projects, we all took the day off work and recorded each other’s videos.”
+We worked together to make sure everyone was on top of everything.”

 Shortly after earning her MS in Communication, Wijeyakumar landed a new job as vice president at Veriday, her previous employer’s software partner.
 “My degree definitely helped with that jump,” she says.
 “I still get to work with my old company and team, but I’m able to lead new product launches into the United States.
 Knowing I had the theory around persuasive communication and being able to put together eloquent communication plans, this degree helped my confidence.
 I knew I could handle the role.”